EQTResearcher/EQT-Collaboration/README.md

 > *“The greatness of science lies not in discovering truth but in creating methods to verify it.”*
 > — The birth of the collective intelligence network will redefine this method.

-### Required Supporting Files
-- `TEMPLATES/issue-template.md`
-- `WORKFLOWS/research-flow.md`
-- `.github/ISSUE_TEMPLATE/research-proposal.md`
-- Discord community setup
-- Initial seed Issue imports

-This README is not just a technical document but a rallying call to attract top global talent to join the EQT revolution!
-Would you like me to draft specific template files?